computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/ApiRateLimiter/readme.md

   - What about rate limit on the login API?
 - Hybrid
   - Combine per-IP and per-user rate limiting.
-  - Require more memory and storage.
+  - Requires more memory and storage.